astrodsg/astrodsg.github.io/content/blog/2014/2014-10-25-supermongo-to-python.md

 ### Writing Scripts ###

 Both languages allow you to write a script to execute commands.
 If you're not doing this you really should.
-Basically you just write the lines you would type into the interactive mode into a text file and then execute that file.
+In a nut shell, you just write the lines you would type into the interactive mode into a text file and then execute that file.
 You will want to use [Emacs](https://www.gnu.org/software/emacs/), [Sublime Text](http://www.sublimetext.com/), [TextWrangler](http://www.barebones.com/products/textwrangler/) or some equivalent text editor.

 With Supermongo you write a script with at least one macro, for example: